Religious Toleration/Intolerance in Colonial Virginia

 Under Berkeley, the colonial government in Jamestown began to demand standard use of the Book of Common Prayer in worship services.
 He forced the three Puritan ministers recruited by Philip Bennett to return to Massachusetts, and later banished other Puritan leaders.
 Most followers also left, migrating to Maryland by 1650.
 The 1649 Maryland Act of Toleration offered a clear contrast to Gov. Berkeley's religious intolerance.

 In 1652, after Parliament had seized power in England and executed Charles I, Gov. Berkeley was forced to step down.
 The General Assembly selected Richard Bennett to become the next governor, so between 1652-1655 a Puritan was the top official in Virginia.
 Bennett sought to impose Puritan control in Maryland as well.
-That triggered the Battle of the Severn between Catholic royalists and Puritans, while in Virginia there was no open warfare between the Anglican royalists and Puritans because most dissenters had left the colony.13
+That triggered the Battle of the Severn between Catholic royalists and Puritans, while in Virginia there was no open warfare between the Anglican royalists and Puritans because most dissenters had left the colony.14

 The Great Awakening began to affect Anglican domination of religious activity in Virginia in the 1740's.
 Unlicensed preachers began to offer independent services in private homes and scattered outdoor locations.
 Hierarchical control of culture by the gentry was threatened by evangelical preaching, emotional behavior during worship services, and new philosophies (such as baptizing believers only as adults, after they made a conscious choice).
-The outreach of dissenting religious leaders to African-American slaves was perceived as a particular challenge to the status quo.14
+The outreach of dissenting religious leaders to African-American slaves was perceived as a particular challenge to the status quo.15

 Colonial officials actively recruited non-Anglican Protestants to come to Virginia.
 Presbyterians dominated the Shenandoah Valley, after Scotch-Irish migrated to that region with encouragement in the 1720's from Governor Spotswood (who sought a buffer population between Native Americans and French Catholics in the Ohio River valley.
 Other immigrants west of the Blue Ridge belonged to German sects, including the Mennonites.

 Baptist groups developed in the Piedmont, plus areas of Tidewater dominated by traditional Anglican churches.
-Anglicans reacted by disrupting Baptist services, plus arresting - and even attacking - dissenting preachers.
+In Williamsburg, their public gatherings started in 1776.

 Anglicans/Episcopalians in Virginia